6 Best Corporate Performance Management Platforms I Evaluated

 If you work in financial reporting, compliance, or corporate management, then you’ve probably heard of Workiva

 One of the best things about Workiva is how intuitive and aesthetically pleasing it is.
-The interface is clean, and I can easily find what I need without wasting time.
-Even as a first-time user, I felt comfortable navigating the platform.
+The interface is clean, and users can easily find what they need without wasting time.
+Even as a first-time users, they felt comfortable navigating the platform.

 The real time collaboration is another standout feature.
-My team can work on the same document simultaneously, and I don’t have to worry about version control issues.
+Teams can work on the same document simultaneously, and don’t have to worry about version control issues.
 Redlining is simple, making it easy to track edits and keep everything organized.

-Another thing I appreciate is the automation and data integration.
-I can link data across reports, eliminating manual data entry and reducing errors.
+Another thing G2 users appreciate is the automation and data integration.
+They can link data across reports, eliminating manual data entry and reducing errors.
 It’s incredibly helpful for SEC reporting and financial forecasting.
-I also use it for risk management, and the platform makes it simple to keep everything in check.
+They also use it for risk management, and the platform makes it simple to keep everything in check.
+It's custom reporting features are highly rated by 89% of G2 users.

 Finally, customer support is solid.
-Whenever I run into an issue, I can connect with a Workiva specialist in minutes.
+Whenever users run into an issue, they can connect with a Workiva specialist in minutes.
 Whether it's an XBRL-related question or a general platform issue, they’re responsive and helpful.

 What I like about Workiva: